NeneWang/Concept-Logs/pages/Videogame Storytelling.md

+- General Tips:
+	- Better done without Online - Multiplayer.
+Multiplayer has to somehow link or just be for fun.
 - Background Storytelling #Game_Design
 	- Also like no story telling.
 This can be seen in such as Mario etc. Where people come from the mechanics first.
 	- Examples